 - That any observed conflict of interest during the review process must be communicated to the Editor.

 - That all information pertaining to the manuscript is kept confidential

 - That any information that may be the reason for the rejection of publication of a manuscript must be communicated to the Editor.

 Duties of Editors:

-- That all the manuscripts are evaluated in fairness based on the intellectual content of the paper regardless of gender, race, ethnicity, religion, citizenry nor political values of authors.
+- That all the manuscripts are evaluated in fairness based on the intellectual content of the paper regardless of gender, race, ethnicity, religion, citizenry, or political values of authors.

-- Any observed conflict of interest pertaining manuscripts must be disclosed.
+- Any observed conflict of interest pertaining to manuscripts must be disclosed.

-- That information pertaining manuscripts are kept confidential.
+- That information pertaining to manuscripts is kept confidential.

 - The editor should respect the intellectual independence of authors.